 A number of strategies will be in place:

 Will my friends be able to come visit my room?

 Guests and visitors will be restricted in residential buildings.
 Students are encouraged to meet others in an outside or larger area.
-Students living in the same building can visit their neighbors as long as physical distance requirements are met.
+Students living in the same building can visit their neighbors as long as mask-wearing and physical distance requirements are met.
 Lounges and other common areas will be available for students of that residential community to study, watch a movie, or play pool.

 What happens if I get sick?

 FLC staff will be available to assist students who develop symptoms or test positive for COVID-19.
 Where possible, those who test positive should arrange to complete their self-isolation at a permanent residence.
 If not possible, FLC will coordinate an appropriate location for self-isolation.
 Students requiring more extensive medical care will be treated as appropriate by medical professionals.
 In order to assist students better and give them the necessary support, students should contact the Health Center at 970-247-7355 and complete the COVID support form.

 What happens if my roommate or someone else living near me gets sick?

 Students who develop symptoms will isolate at a separate location that will be provided to them, until test results are available.
 You will be notified only if, through contact tracing done in partnership with our local health department, you have been identified as someone who is at risk and should be monitoring your own symptoms and interactions more carefully.
 Otherwise, the information about the health status of other students and community members is confidential unless they chose to share it themselves.